 How to make quinoa egg muffins

-Meanwhile you prepare the veggies.
-Peel and coarsely grate the carrot.
-Peel and dice the zucchini.
-Chop the leeks.
+Meanwhile, prepare the veggies.
+Peel and coarsely grate carrot.
+Peel and dice zucchini.
+Chop leeks.
 I cut them in half lengthwise, then again in half.
 Then I chop.
 You can cut them any way you like.

-Eggs, salt and Greek yogurt goes in first.
+Eggs, salt and Greek yogurt go in first.
 Beat this with a fork until well combined.
 Now add the rest of the ingredients: oregano, sautéed veggies and quinoa.

 It’s important that the quinoa and veggies are not piping hot otherwise they can cook your eggs right away.
 Wait until they are cooled down a bit before adding them to the bowl.

 Yes, they can!
+They are equally delicious.

-- Quinoa can also be cooked ahead of time, if needed.
+- Quinoa can also be cooked ahead of time if needed.
 Just store it in the fridge until ready to use.
 I suggest you cook it the night before you want to make them.

 - It’s important to line your muffin tray with paper cases or silicone cases.
-If you don’t there is almost 100% chance they get stuck to the tray and you won’t be able to take them out (personal experience).
+If you don’t there is almost a 100% chance they get stuck to the tray and you won’t be able to take them out (personal experience).